 A Few Benefits of Conducting Experiments at the Xlab:

-- Free administrative and technology support from Xlab staff (no charge for use of the facility)
+- Administrative and technology support from Xlab staff

 - Access to a pool of over 5,000 registered subjects consisting of UCB students, staff, and alumni